Last updated: 28 May 2026

 Bridging the gap

-How to File an Insurance Claim in France
+How to File a Claim in France

 Key French Insurance Terms

-A quick reference for the French terms you will encounter when dealing with insurers
+A quick reference for the French terms you will encounter when dealing with insurers.

 French TermEnglish